 Currently, the Adviser is an indirect, wholly owned subsidiary of Oaktree Capital Group, LLC.
 After Closing, the Adviser will no longer be wholly owned by Oaktree Capital Group, LLC.
 However, Oaktree's current management will maintain actual control of the management of the Adviser, subject to certain limited consent rights held by Brookfield, for the Initial Period.
-The principal address of the Adviser is 333 South Grand Avenue, 28th Floor, Los Angeles, CA 90071.
+Howard Marks and Bruce Karsh serve as co-chairmen of the Adviser, and Jay Wintrob serves as chief executive officer.
+Oaktree Holdings, Inc. is the general partner of the Adviser.
+The principal address of the Adviser, its principal executive officers and its general partner is 333 South Grand Avenue, 28th Floor, Los Angeles, CA 90071.